srips1990/yobichain/README.md

     sudo bash -e ftp.sh <username> <password>

 **Step 4.** Install, configure and run the Multichain blockchain, Multichain web-demo and Multichain Exporer.
 This also sets up HashChain, PrimeVault, PrimeContract and YobiWallet.
-The RPC port will be set as `15590` and the Network port will be set as `61172`
+The RPC port will be set as `15590` and the Network port will be set as `61172`.
+If you get a "locale error" using Terminal on mac, go to Terminal -> Preferences -> Profiles and uncheck "Set locale environment variables on startup"

     sudo bash -e multichain.sh <chain-name> <rpc-username> <rpc-password>